 But what does that mean?
 Well, it means that knowing something logically, rationally, cognitively etc. does not necessarily equate to knowing it emotionally!
-For example, someone with a fear of spiders (arachnophobia), as an adult they fully understand it is illogical and irrational and they know this tiny little 8 legged creature won't hurt them (unless you live in a country where they can of course).
-So, armed with all the logical, rational and intellectual knowledge that the spider won't hurt them, they should be able to manage their emotions, right?
+For example, take someone with a fear of spiders (arachnophobia).
+As an adult, they fully understand it is illogical and irrational and they know this tiny little 8 legged creature won't hurt them.
+So, with all the logical, rational and intellectual knowledge that the spider won't hurt them, they should be able to manage their emotions, right?
 Well, it rarely works out that way.
-When confronted with a spider, its web or merely the mention of one . . . but the facts are; they can't!
-As soon as they hear or see anything related to a spider, they go into a full phobic response, logic, reasoning and/or intelligence etc.; they are right out of the window!
-Truth be known, logic rarely cuts it with emotion and that is simply because, evolutionarily speaking, we are first and foremost emotional beings, cognition came much much later!
+When confronted with a spider, its web or merely the mention of one they go into a phobic response.
+In such circumstances, logic, reasoning and/or intelligence etc. are right out of the window!
+Truth be known, logic rarely cuts it with emotion, simply because, evolutionarily speaking, we are primarily emotional beings, cognition came much much later!

-I continually find that clients that present with depression, at any level, are struggling with the vagueness of their life and its meaning for them.
-Life is often ambiguous, in that we don’t really have the answers for most of life’s most challenging questions and this can leave anyone a little dizzy thinking about it, let alone looking for answers to give meaning to their existence.
-However, the real value in life is in its simplicity; I guess this is why someone came up with the KISS principle: Keep it, simple sweetie!
+Clients that present with depression, at any level, are usually struggling with the vagueness of their life!
+Life is often ambiguous, in that we don’t really have the answers for most of its most challenging questions.
+This can leave anyone a little dizzy thinking about it, let alone looking for answers to give meaning to their existence.
+However, the real value in life is in its simplicity; that's why someone created the KISS principle: Keep it, simple sweetie!